Stable group theory and approximate subgroups: Independence theorem

 \eprf

 \>{section}

 \<{section}{The stabilizer}

-Let $G$ be a group, $X$ a subset.
+Let $G$ be a group, $X$ a subset, defined over some model $M_0$.
 Let $\tG$ be the subgroup of $G$ generated by $X$ (cf. \cite{hpp}, \S 7.)
 By a definable subset of $\tG$, we mean a definable subset of $(X \union X \inv)^{\leq n }$ for some $n$.
 A subset $Y$ of $\tG$ is {\em locally definable} if $Y \meet D$ is definable for every definable subset $D$ of $\tG$.

 \<{remark} \rm In sections 3 and 4 we will never use $G$, only $\tG$.
 It is thus natural to use a many-sorted reduct, whose universes consist of the sets $(X \union X \inv)^{\leq n}$, with the inclusion maps and multiplication maps between them, and a distinguished predicate for $X$.
 We will speak of the inclusion maps as if they were actual inclusions.